Nurturing a sense of belonging at school: what helps pupils feel connected?

 Individual traits: reflections on personal characteristics

 A pupil's character traits are defining factors in their sense of belonging.
-Factors such as self-efficacy, conscientiousness, and hope have been shown to foster a positive connection, with those feelings being associated with a greater sense of belonging at school.
+Factors such as self-efficacy, conscientiousness, and hope have shown to foster a positive connection, with those feelings being associated with a greater sense of belonging at school.
 Gender also plays a part, with studies showing that girls are more likely to form a sense of belonging in school than boys.

 Pupils with Special Educational Needs and Disabilities (SEND) are more likely to say they do not feel a sense of belonging at school.
 We must do all we can to remove the barriers that children with SEND experience in accessing learning and inclusive school environments.